Management

 The Management Committee deliberates on important matters requiring careful consideration from a wide range of perspectives prior to their submission for the Board of Directors resolutions or approval by the president, deciding whether or not matters should be submitted to the Board of Directors, and assisting the president’s decision-making.

 When making investments or equity contributions, we use a project risk check sheet for committees, primarily the Management Committee, to carry out deliberations regarding human rights issues such as discrimination, forced labor, and child labor, and also the political system, economy, law and order, locally-specific diseases, labor issues, religious restrictions, and the impact on the local community.
-In FY2022, one new investment agreement was proposed to the Management Committee, which conducted screening for human rights issues and confirmed the investment to be unproblematic.
-We will continue to carry out regular monitoring in the future.
-No projects were withdrawn.

 Sustainability Committee and Internal Control Committee